This article contains everything you need to know about stainless steel 304 and 304L as well as their use.

 Society of Automotive Engineers (SAE) 3 Digit System

-The SAE system, also known as the American Iron and Steel Institute (AISI) system, is a three-digit numbering system with the first number of each grade being 2, 3, 4, or 5.
-The first number indicates the grade of stainless steel with 2 and 3 standing for austenitic stainless steel and 4 for ferritic and martensitic.
-Stainless steel 500 series is a special type of stainless steel that is engineered for high temperature applications.
-Precipitation hardened stainless steel is identified as grade 600 series.
+The SAE system, also known as the American Iron and Steel Institute (AISI) system, uses a three-digit numbering approach.
+The first digit denotes the grade of stainless steel: 2 and 3 represent austenitic stainless steel, 4 indicates ferritic and martensitic types, and the 500 series is designed for high-temperature applications.
+Precipitation-hardened stainless steel is identified by the 600 series.

 The American Society of Testing and Materials (ASTM) 6 Digit System

-An ASTM identification number begins with a letter from A to G that indicates the type of material with A representing ferrous metals and B being nonferrous metals.
-The single letter is followed by one to four numbers, a dash, and the year the designation was issued.
-ASTM has issued over 12,000 standards for use by industry, which are related to a wide range of materials and products.
+An ASTM identification number begins with a letter from A to G, which denotes the type of material: A for ferrous metals and B for nonferrous metals.
+This letter is followed by one to four numbers, a dash, and the year the designation was issued.
+ASTM has issued over 12,000 standards covering a wide range of materials and products.

-Stainless steel 304 belongs to the group of austenitic phase stainless steels that have a chromium content of 15% to 30% and nickel content of 2% to 20% as its major elements.
-As with all forms of steel, iron is the primary metal in stainless steel 304 and makes up most of its mass followed by chromium and nickel.
-The remaining alloys are at 2% or less but are the essential part of determining stainless steel 304’s properties.
+Stainless steel 304 is part of the austenitic phase stainless steels, which feature a chromium content ranging from 15% to 30% and a nickel content between 2% and 20%.
+Iron is the primary metal in stainless steel 304, comprising the majority of its mass, followed by chromium and nickel.
+The remaining alloying elements, although present in quantities of 2% or less, play a crucial role in defining the properties of stainless steel 304.

 Chemical Composition of Stainless Steel Series Grade 304